Recipe: Angus Barn's Famous Chocolate Chess Pie

 Undoubtedly the Raleigh area's most iconic dessert, it's fair to say that Angus Barn's chocolate chess pie has more than a few fans.

-A recipe developed by Van Eure's mother Alice in the late 1960s—with help from kitchen manager Betty Shugart (a 50-year employee of the restaurant)—an estimated 50,000 chocolate chess pies are now made and sold each year.
-You can even have the pie shipped to you from anywhere in the country.
+A recipe developed by Van Eure's mother Alice in the late 1960s—with help from kitchen manager Betty Shugart (a 50-plus-year employee of the restaurant)—an estimated 50,000 chocolate chess pies are now made and sold each year.

 Below is the easy-to-make recipe for this classic treat.